resiprocate/resiprocate/README.cmake.txt

 If you want to start fresh either delete the out of tree build directory or delete the CMakeCache.txt file.

+Windows:
+>mkdir cmake_build # Or any other name
+>cd cmake_build
+>cmake ..
+Open resiprocate.sln in visual studio

+If you want to the unit tests, then right click on the RUN_TESTS project and Build it.

 Configuration Flags
 ===================